-Old FTP client software used to run in command mode and the user can work in interactive mode by viewing the responses from servers then and there.
+Old FTP client software used to run in command mode, and the user can work in interactive mode by viewing the responses from servers then and there.
 Later software had embedded FTP commands in the URL and managed FTP operation thro Browsers.

-The latest mobile apps or other websites have many Download and upload options built into it and it uses FTP methodology in the backend to do the file transfer back and forth.
+The latest mobile apps or other websites have many Download and upload options built into them, and it uses FTP methodology in the backend to do the file transfer back and forth.
 One uses FTP without even being aware of it.

 Applications of FTP Server

 - Employees share data files with others working in different locations and branches within the Organization.